 Working on your car can be dangerous and messy, so here’s exactly what you’ll need to ensure you don’t die, get maimed, or lose a finger and that you keep your jeans, shirt, and skin spotless—hopefully.

-Everything You’ll Need To Detail a Car
+Everything You’ll Need To Know About Car Detailing